+Filed by the Registrant \square

+Filed by a Party other than the Registrant \Box

+Check the appropriate box:

+- Preliminary Proxy Statement

+- Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+- ☑ Definitive Proxy Statement

+- Definitive Additional Materials

+- □ Soliciting Material under §240.14a-12

+NN, INC.

-Filed b y the R egistrant 🗵 Filed by a Party other than the Registrant \Box Check the app ropriate box: Prelim inary Proxy Stateme ent Confid Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciti ing Material under § ;240.14a-12 NN, INC. (Name of registrant as specified in its charter) (Name of person(s) filing proxy statement, if other than the registrant) (value of person(s) ming proxy statement, if other than the registrant) Payme ent of Fil ing Fee (Check the appropriate box): \boxtimes No fee required Fee co mputed on table bel ow per Exchange Act Rules 14a-6(i)(1) and 0-11 (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) her underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the ted and state how it was determined): (4) Proposed maximum n aggregate value of transaction: (5) Total fee paid: Fee pa id previously with p oreliminary materials.
-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its (1) Amount Previously 7 Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party:
+(Name of registrant as specified in its charter)

+(Name of person(s) filing proxy statement, if other than the registrant)

+Payment of Filing Fee (Check the appropriate box):

+- \boxtimes No fee required - \Box Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction:

+(5) Total fee paid:

+\Box Fee paid previously with preliminary materials.

+- \Box Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: